 The picture above illustrates how the different fonts affect the experience of the transaction.
 For example, on a bank’s pages, the serif and traditional Baskerville font was seen to be more trustworthy, whereas on fitness pages the more modern, non-serif Fira was regarded as more trustworthy.

 It is worth selecting the font according to the situation it will be used in, and not on the basis of your own preference or trends.
-The starting points for good typography, particularly on-line are:
+The starting points for good typography, particularly online typography are:

 - Select the font correctly for the use situation and the feeling wanted.

-- X height.
-The rule of thumb is that in modern fonts this is already in place.
+- The rule of thumb is that in modern fonts this is already in place.
 Accept them.

-- Use the left justification most on-line.
-Left and right justification makes the text hard to read, especially if it results in large and different sized gaps.
+- Use left-aligned text, especially online.
+Fully justified text (text that is even on both left and right sides) makes the text hard to read, especially if it results in large and different sized gaps.

-- Make sure text line length is suitable from a readability perspective.
+- Make sure the text line length is suitable from a readability perspective.

 - Use a maximum of two different fonts.